 Sapucaia is the popular name of the species Lecythis pisonis, common in the Amazon Forest and the Atlantic Forest.
 Its fruit is hard and contains small chestnuts, much appreciated by monkeys.

-Nanoparticles, due to their extremely small size and properties adaptable to all types of applications, have attracted the attention of a wide range of research areas.
-The performance of these tiny particles can be controlled through their composition, size, and shape.
-For example, nanoparticles can be used as pills that carry and deliver drugs directly to sick cells, such as in cancers, or to fight viruses and antibiotic-resistant bacteria.
+Nanoparticles, due to their extremely small size and adaptable properties for various applications, have attracted attention from diverse areas of research.
+The perfomance of these tiny particles can be controlled through their composition, size, and shape.
+For instance, nanoparticles can be used as carriers that deliver medications directly to diseased cells, such as in cancer treatment, or in combating viruses and antibiotic-resistant bacteria.

 Jatobá is the popular name for trees of the genus Hymenaea L., common throughout Latin America and, especially, in the Amazon Forest.
 Its name can be translated from the Tupi as “tree of hard fruits”.